knative/eventing/sample/k8s_events_function/README.md

 So, you'd need to create an A record for k8s-events-function.default.aikas.org pointing to 104.197.125.124

-To now bind the k8s_events_function for GCP PubSub messages with the function we created above, you need to create a Bind object.
+To now bind the k8s_events_function for k8s system events with the function we created above, you need to create a Bind object.
 Modify sample/k8s_events_function/bind.yaml to specify the namespace you want to watch events for ('default' in this example):

 ```yaml
 apiVersion: feeds.knative.dev/v1alpha1